sedanuronderr/Layout-Exercise-Project/README.md

 # Tasarim
-Button,İmageView and TextView features was used in the design
+Button,İmageView,CardView,ConstraintLayout and TextView features was used in the design

 <table>
 <tr>